-- Beta can range between 1, >1, or <1, where 1 implies the same risk as the market index, >1 equates to more risk than the market, and <1 indicates less riskiness compared to the market.
+Beta can range between 1, >1, or <1, where 1 implies the same risk as the market index, >1 equates to more risk than the market, and <1 indicates less riskiness than the market.

 Upon the countless securities to invest in, many factors are evaluated and considered.
 One example is the inherent risk that an investment yields.
-Dispersion is capable of measuring that risk and providing investors with a clearer perspective on which investments may appear to be appealing.
+Dispersion can measure that risk and provide investors with a clearer perspective on which investments may appear to be appealing.

 The dispersion of an asset’s return will show the volatility and risk of adding that asset within an individual’s portfolio.
 The greater the range of returns on the asset, the riskier and more volatile it is as a whole.

 For example, if an asset yields a historical return that can range from +15% to -20%, that would be much more volatile relative to a different asset that may yield a smaller range of historical returns, such as +5% to -5%.

 Alpha is a measure used by portfolio managers to determine whether the investment or portfolio’s risk-adjusted returns are outpacing the market.
 It evaluates the performance of an investment against a market index by comparing the excess return of the investment to the benchmark index’s returns.
 A positive alpha indicates that the trading strategy or portfolio is indeed outperforming the market, while a negative alpha implies otherwise.

 The primary and most renowned statistical measure for risk is beta, which measures the volatility of an asset’s returns relative to the entire market or index.

 Beta can be the following:

 Less than 1